hakerdefo/hakerdefo.github.io/about.md

 - I prefer Sakura as terminal emulator.
 - GNU nano and Textadept are my preferred text-editors.
 - Firefox is my browser of choice.
-- I use Mutt and SeaMonkey to manage my Emails.
+- I use Mutt and SeaMonkey to manage my emails.
 - cmus and MOC are my preferred audio players.
 - mpv is what I use to watch videos.
 - I use viewnior and mtPaint to work with photographs and images.